 Do I need a permit for grab bar installation?

-In most of Arizona, a homeowner can install grab bars for personal use without a permit.
-If you're making structural modifications — reinforcing walls, widening doorways, adding ramps — a permit becomes important.
-We pull permits when they're required.
-It's the right way to protect your property value and ensure the work meets code.
+In most of Arizona, homeowners can install grab bars for personal use without a permit.
+If you're making structural changes reinforcing walls, widening doorways, adding ramps permits become important.
+We pull permits when required.
+It protects your property value and ensures the work meets code.

-How much does accessible home modification typically cost?
+How much does accessible home work typically cost?

-A basic grab bar installation in an existing bathroom might run $150 to $400 depending on the wall construction and hardware selection.
+A basic grab bar installation in an existing bathroom might run $150 to $400 depending on wall construction and hardware.
 A threshold ramp for a single step could be $300 to $800.
-Widening a doorway or major bathroom accessibility work can range significantly higher.
-We'll give you a clear estimate before any work begins.
+Widening a doorway or major bathroom work ranges higher.
+We'll give you a clear estimate before any work starts.

 Will accessibility modifications make my Paradise Valley home look less attractive?

-When done properly, no. The point is that they shouldn't be visible at all — or if they are, they should look intentional and tasteful.
-A well-installed grab bar in brushed nickel or oil-rubbed bronze blends into a contemporary or traditional bathroom equally well.
-Ramps can be designed with materials and slopes that complement the home's entry.
+When done properly, no. They shouldn't be visible, or if they are, they should look intentional and tasteful.
+A well-installed grab bar in brushed nickel or oil-rubbed bronze blends into any bathroom.
+Ramps can be designed with materials and slopes that complement the entry.
 Lever handles come in finishes that match your existing hardware.
 Invisible is the goal.

 Get Started Today

-If you're in Paradise Valley or anywhere in Phoenix's East Valley and you're thinking about accessibility modifications, the time to talk to someone is now.
+If you're in Paradise Valley or the Phoenix East Valley and considering accessibility modifications, reach out now.
 Whether you're planning ahead or responding to an immediate need, Book Online for a consultation with The Toolbox Pro.
-We'll assess your space, understand your situation, and lay out a realistic plan with actual numbers.
+We'll assess your space, understand your situation, and explain a realistic plan with actual numbers.
 No obligation, no pressure.
-Just straightforward advice from someone who's done this work for 15 years and knows the difference between quick fixes and solutions that actually last.
+Just straightforward advice from someone who's done this for 15 years.